rhulse/kiosk-application-framework/README.md

 At Te Papa all interactives were created with Māori and English versions.
 If you use this application in New Zealand I'd strongly encourage you to use both languages - Māori is an official language and it is the right thing to do.

 Kiosk Application uses the mature react-i18next library to provide this functionality.

+Analytics: When the language is changed, and event is sent with the code of the language..

 ### Gloss